Tinkerforge/generators/python/readme.txt

 Tinkerforge Python Bindings
 ===========================

-This ZIP contains a Python egg with the bindings for all Tinkerforge Bricks and Bricklets (tinkerforge.egg), the source of the egg (in source/) and all available Python examples (in examples/).
+This ZIP contains the Python source of the bindings for all Tinkerforge Bricks and Bricklets (in source/) and all available Python examples (in examples/).

-You can install the egg with easy_install ("easy_install tinkerforge.egg").
+You can install the bindings using setuptools by executing the following command in the source/ folder:

+ python setup.py install

+The bindings are also available on the PyPI (https://pypi.python.org).
+You can install them with the Python Package Installer pip (https://pip.pypa.io):

+ pip install tinkerforge

 After that you can use the examples as they are.

-If you can't or don't want to use the egg, you can also use the source directly, just create a folder for your project and copy the tinkerforge folder from source/ and the example you want to try in there (e.g. the Stepper Brick configuration example from examples/brick/stepper/example_configuration.py).
+If you can't or don't want to install the bindings then you can also use the source directly, just create a folder for your project and copy the tinkerforge/ folder from source/ and the example you want to try in there (e.g. the Stepper Brick configuration example from examples/brick/stepper/example_configuration.py).

  example_folder/
  -> tinkerforge/